kzampog/cilantro/README.md

 # cilantro
 [![Build Status](https://travis-ci.org/kzampog/cilantro.svg?branch=master)](https://travis-ci.org/kzampog/cilantro) [![Documentation Status](https://readthedocs.org/projects/cilantro/badge/?version=latest)](http://cilantro.readthedocs.io/en/latest/?badge=latest) [![Documentation](https://codedocs.xyz/kzampog/cilantro.svg)](https://codedocs.xyz/kzampog/cilantro/)

-`cilantro` is a lean C++ library for working with point cloud data, with emphasis given to the 3D case.
-It implements a number of common operations, while attempting to minimize the amount of code required by the user.
+`cilantro` is a lean and fast C++ library for working with point cloud data, with emphasis given to the 3D case.
+It includes efficient implementations for a variety of common operations, providing a clean API and attempting to minimize the amount of boilerplate code.
+The library is extensively templated, enabling operations on point data of arbitrary numerical type and dimensionality (where applicable) and featuring a modular/extensible design of the more complex procedures, while, at the same time, providing convenience aliases/wrappers for the most common cases.
+A high-level description of `cilantro` can be found in our [technical report](https://arxiv.org/abs/1807.00399).

 ## Supported functionality